L2services/AzureNodeLab/README.md

     1. [Grove ADXL345 (Accelerometer)](https://github.com/Seeed-Studio/Accelerometer_ADXL345)

 ## FAQ
+* **Q: Do I need any special drivers?**
+  A: You may need the [CP210x Driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) if it's not already installed on your system.
+Windows Update can also install these drivers if you are connected to the internet and your computer policy allows it.
 * **Q: The text in my Serial Port Monitor is all boxes/squares, what should I do?**
   A: Make sure to select the correct baud rate in the bottom-right corner of the Serial Port Monitor.
 For this lab, we are using `115200`.
 * **Q: I'm getting a `XYZ` error in my Serial Port Monitor, what should I do?**